Monument to veterinarians: History

-Sculptor

-The monument was designed by the sculptor Dmitry Lindin, known for such works as: "Corobeinic", "Assol", and "Pervoklassnik".

 Description

 The monument depicts a smiling bearded man, dressed in an apron, sitting on a simple bench.
 The doctor gently pets a foal that stands in front of him.
-The doctor himself is created in the image of Paramonov - a veterinarian who risked his life while treating horses during the war in the eighteenth century.
+The doctor himself is sculptor's impression of Paramonov.
 The foal was chosen as an animal not by chance – it is a symbol of the Don and new life.
 On the shoulder of the vet located a bag of tools at the disposal of any farrier of the time.
 It also has a small hole for donations.
 The money collected in this way will go to charitable organizations.